Hannah Jumper: Lead up to the raids

 The men of Rockport were spending large portions of their earnings on rum.
 They said rum was as much a part of fishing as bait.
 Still, the $157 each fisherman brought home at the end of nine months of fishing was not enough to feed a family.
-In an era when a pound of flour cost $10, the men were spending 1 3/8 cents for a drink of rum.
+In an era when a barrel of flour cost $10, the men were spending 1 3/8 cents for a drink of rum.
 Parsons adds that "all this profligate spending could not help but fan the women's content."

 Between the time of the forming of the "Bay Tent of Rechabites" and the 1856 town meeting-appointed "Smellin' Committee", liquor continued to flow unchecked.
 The Smellin' Committee of four agents was empowered to enforce the statutes set by the town fathers, but it went down to defeat by open defiance.
 Author Marshall W.C.
 Swan writes that "it was estimated that the sale of spirits (legal and illegal) had climbed 250 percent in the previous four years.
 The time for talk had ended."

 In the summer of 1856, after weeks, perhaps months, of recruiting and planning, the women had maintained their secret well.
 Town officials, unaware of the impending event, were making plans for the town's third Independence Day celebration.
 Parsons writes, "the festivities got underway the night before the Fourth, and not unexpectedly resulted in a drunken fracas which spilled over into the next week.
 However, the committee of four agents and the two town constables stood by clumsy and inefficient, making only token efforts to seek out the guilty offenders.
 This episode became the last straw.
 The women were organized and ready."